-Everyone agrees that moving is expensive.
+Moving is expensive.
 Although you won't be able to scrimp on some things, there are a few tips that might help save you some money when hiring moving companies or renting a moving truck for your move.
+It's worth calculating which is the cheaper option, either moving yourself or to hire a moving company.
+The cost is dependent on how far you're moving, what you are moving, and what kind of time you have.
+Fuel costs and one-way rentals can be very expensive.
+Make sure you do a cost analysis to find the true answer.

-Move during the off-season.
+Move During the Off-Season

 The sooner you book your mover, the less likely you are to be charged a higher rate.
 If you're moving last minute and have to book movers within a couple of weeks of moving, chances are they may charge you more money simply for the inconvenience of slotting in your move.
-It isn't always the case, but my golden rule is always book early if you can.
+Contact movers as soon as you can to schedule your move.

 Be flexible on the time that the movers pick up your stuff and when they deliver it.
 If you're willing to work within their time frame, ask them if they will give you a price break in exchange.
-To help you decide your moving time frame, it's a good idea to determine your move in and move out date - essential information to know before you book your mover.
+To help you decide your moving time frame, it's a good idea first to determine your move in and move out date.
+This is essential information to know before you book your mover.

 Make sure that you can move into your new property immediately and that you have payment ready for when the truck arrives.
 Both could result in storage-in-transit fees if your things have to be stored until they can be unloaded and after the move is paid in full.

 If you have anything large, odd shaped or special, ask ahead of time about moving these items.
 Snowmobiles, boats, and other recreational vehicles will cost extra to move.
 If you're driving to your destination, look into the cost to rent a trailer and move the items yourself.

 Appliances sometimes require special packing and handling to ensure they arrive still working.
 Your moving company may charge extra for this service.
 Ask first.
 If they do charge, find out if a neighbor or friend could help you out.
 You can also ask your local home outfitters.
 They may offer suggestions and solutions to ensuring everything arrives safely.
 Double check that your old appliance will fit in your new location.
 There is no sense in moving appliances that will not fit.

 Moving companies may charge extra if they have to help pack last minute items.
 Pack it yourself and have everything ready to go.
 If you have furniture that needs to be disassembled, ask the moving company when they provide the estimate if this service is included.
 Sometimes it is, and other times it shows up on your bill as an extra fee.